 - You can add some drops of gentle detergent

-- Avoid drying within the machine because it’s going to damage the scarf.
+- Avoid drying within the machine because it will damage the scarf.
 Try to air-dry the fabric for long-lasting grace.

 - Make sure to iron on low heat to avoid the material from melting.

 - Always wash acrylic clothing with warm water.
-In ice-cold water, it becomes firm and inflexible, and in too hot water, it can melt or damage.
+In ice-cold water, it becomes firm and inflexible; in too-hot water, it can melt or be damaged.